speculatrix/binsync/README.md

 # binsync

-this is a tool which compares an input and output file in chunks of 1KiB and rewrites the chunks in the output file if they're different.
+binsync is a tool which compares an input and output file in chunks of 1KiB and rewrites the chunks in the output file if they're different.

 an example use case would be where you have a VM disk image, and a